 And get addicted quite quickly to a screen.

-We’ve agreed on no more than an hour of video game playing a day.
+We’ve agreed on no more than 60 minutes of video game playing a day.
 Those limits expand a bit when there are social opportunities, like playing with friends in person or talking via headphones to friends playing elsewhere.

 The games they play are monitored.
 I allow only games that are rated e10+ or teen.
 I have seen some of the games that are for older teens and adults and I am shocked by some of their content.